ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

 <asciinema-player src="cast/c++-tests.cast" cols="72" rows="22" font-size="medium"></asciinema-player>

-# Funzionamento dei test
+# Test Operation

--   Occorre restituire l'esito del test come valore al sistema operativo.
+-   The test result must be returned as a value to the operating system.

--   La possibilità più elementare è di usare un `return` appropriato nel `main`:
+-   The most elementary possibility is to use an appropriate `return` in `main`:

     ```c++
     #include "colors.h"